frealis/portfolio/README.md

   > Your repositories > (repository) > Settings > GitHub Pages > Custom domain

   ... note that specifying a domain name in the GitHub Pages settings console creates a CNAME file in the root directory of the gh-pages branch.
 Each time the gh-pages branch is updated, it will remove this CNAME file and effectively reset this setting, which then prevents the custom domain name from working correctly.
-To fix this, you have to manually update the domain name after each update/push, or include a CNAME file in your local production root directory that gets pushed up by default.
+To fix this, you have to manually update the domain name after each update/push, or include a CNAME file in your local public/ directory (anything in a local public/ directory gets pushed to its branch's root directory on GitHub).

   ... also, don't forget to update the "homepage" key:value pair in package.json to reflect the new custom domain name:
   -- package.json